arthurvidal91/pandoc_resume/resume.md

 **Java Programmer** - Casa da Moeda do Brasil - CMB (Feb 2013 - Mar 2015)

-• Development of a Java Desktop Application that manage the production of functional cards since the request of the client through a JAX-WS application to the shipping of the card.
-This application was replicated and customized according to the new clients needs.
+• Development of a Java Desktop Application that manages the production of functional cards since the request of the client through a JAX-WS application to the shipping of the card.
+This application was replicated and customized according to the new clients' needs.
 The application was developed with Swing components and EclipseLink JPA.

 • Development of a Java Desktop application to purge old files from the server.